isomerpages/isomerpages-isomergovsg/_resources/4a-navigation-bar-overview.md

 #### Footer
 ![Footer](/images/resources/footer.PNG)

-**Navigation bar** can be configured to be either as a 1st level or 2nd level nav
+**Navigation bar** can be configured to be either as a 1st level or 2nd level nav.
-- Items in the navigation bar can be configured to point to an external website
+- Items in the navigation bar can be configured to point to an external website.

-**Footer** for your website are automatically generated based on your content in your navigation bar
+**Footer** for your website are automatically generated based on your content in your navigation bar.
 - You will not be able to change the content only for the footer.
-It must be changed at the navigation bar
-- Agencies can opt to disable "Agencies Social Media Link"
+- "Agencies Social Media Link" is an optional feature.
+This is disabled by default.
 - Feedback form are powered by [form.gov.sg](https://form.gov.sg/#!/)